 Adrenal burnout.
-It means your adrenal glands are overworked, resulting in low cortisol and unbalanced hormones.
+It means fatigue, irritability, anxiety, and maybe even weight gain, caused by low cortisol, poor mitochondrial function, and unbalanced hormones.
 If you told your doctor you suspected adrenal fatigue, you’d likely be sent to an endocrinologist who may test you for Addison’s or Cushing’s diseases, relatively rare endocrine disorders that indicate very low or high cortisol (your main stress hormone) levels.
 The treatment is surgery and medication.
 That’s not what we’re talking about here.

 Your adrenals are 2 small glands that sit atop your kidneys and produce cortisol and sex hormones.
 In many ways the HP axis and the adrenals are the command and control center for your body, and they help you manage your stress levels, hormone levels, thyroid function, sleep, sex drive, and metabolism.
 When everything is functioning normally, you have good and stable energy throughout the day, you sleep well, you have a good sex drive, and you maintain your weight.